GluuFederation/docs-ce-prod/3.1.2/source/user-management/local-user-management.md

 ## User Registration
-The Gluu Server is shipped with a user registration script that can be used to enable basic user registration.
+The Gluu Server is shipped with very basic user registration functionality.
+In most situations, we recommend writing a custom user registraton app, and then using Gluu's [SCIM 2.0 endpoints](./scim2.md#supporting-a-user-registration-process-with-scim).

-When possible we recommend handling user registration locally in your app, then pushing the user information to the Gluu Server using the [SCIM 2.0 endpoints](./scim2.md).
-This will give you more control and flexibility in defining the exact registration process.
+Using SCIM will give you more control and flexibility in defining the exact registration process.
 Also, since oxTrust was primarily designed as an admin interface, it is frequently not Internet facing and therefore the registration page may not be available to a user on the web.

 To enable user registration via the Gluu Server, follow these steps: